A Reinforcement Learning Approach in Multi-Phase Second-Price Auction Design: Known Market Noise Distribution

 \section{Known Market Noise Distribution}

-We remind the readers of our three main challenges, with the first challenge being exploring the environment even when the bidders submit their bids potentially untruthfully.
-The second challenge emerges only when the market noise distribution is unknown and we defer its resolution to Section~\ref{sec:unknownF}.
-The third challenge is performing provably efficient RL even when the seller's per-step revenue, detailed in~\eqref{eqn:defn_revenue}, is nonlinear and not directly observable.
+We remind the readers of our three main challenges, with the first challenge being exploring the environment, even when the bidders submit their bids potentially untruthfully.
+The second challenge emerges only when the market noise distribution is unknown, and we defer its resolution to Section~\ref{sec:unknownF}.
+The third challenge is performing provably efficient RL even when the seller's per-step revenue, detailed in~\Cref{eqn:defn_revenue}, is nonlinear and not directly observable.

 In this section, we present a version of CLUB when the market noise distribution is known.
-We assume for convenience that $K$ is known, as we can use the doubling trick (see \citet{auer2002adaptive} and \citet{besson2018doubling} for discussions) to achieve the same order of regretwhen $K$ is unknown or infinite.
+We assume for convenience that $K$ is known, as we can use the doubling trick (see \citet{auer2002adaptive} and \citet{besson2018doubling} for discussions) to achieve the same order of regret when $K$ is unknown or infinite. \re{Since we can utilize the doubling trick to partition $K$ into at most $[\log_2 K]+1$, adding corresponding regret will lead to a regret bound of the same order up to some logarithmic terms.}